Tokorozawa—the home of Japanese aviation

 Tokorozawa is just 30 minutes by train from Tokyo's major Ikebukuro Station.

 The best way to get to Tokorozawa is by train.
 The Seibu Ikebukuro Line goes directly from Tokyo's Ikebukuro Station to Tokorozawa Station.
 You can also take the Seibu-Shinjuku Line, which starts at Seibu-Shinjuku Station in Kabukicho.

-Flying high at Tokorozawa Aviation Museum
+Soaring at Tokorozawa Aviation Museum

 Family fun at Seibuen Amusement Park

 Seibuen Amusement Park is a great place to take kids when in Tokorozawa.
 It has attractions for kids of all ages, including a merry-go-round and areas for the younger ones.
 One of its most popular attractions is Godzila The Ride, a thrilling attraction of impressive scale.

 The park is spacious and filled with trees.
 It is especially popular in the springtime during the cherry blossom season, when the cherry trees are in bloom.
 In summer there is a pool and fireworks.

 Just outside Tokorozawa Station is the Prope shopping street, which was named by shortening the word “propel.”
 This stretch of the city, which is always full of people, is lined with shops, restaurants, and drinking establishments.

 For a more unique eating and drinking experience, try Sakazuki Yokocho.
 This small shopping street is lined with izakayas and bars.
 This narrow alley offers a wide variety of unique options.